ben-truong-0324/truongben.com/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: ML DevOps & LLM Research
+role: GenAI Engineer

 # Status emoji
 status:
   icon: ☕

 # Short bio (displayed in user profile at end of posts)
-bio: ML Engineer with a background in NLP, operational analytics, and public-sector innovation.
-Passionate about GenAI and Federated ML at scale.
+bio: "I specialize in deploying ML/GenAI applications from on-prem clusters to enterprise cloud.
+Chat with me anytime on how you can get business ROI from task automation, documentation & summarization, personalized CRM, and predictive analytics."

 # Interests (optional display section)
 interests:
-- ML Analytics Pipeline
+- GenAI applications
-- NLP on Federated Learning
+- ML for decision making
-- Entrepreneurship & Nonprofits
+- Entrepreneurship & nonprofits

 # Education (optional section that appears in widgets or sidebar)
 education: